 Window-shopping (or lécher les vitrines to the locals) is a great way to take an indulgent peek at objets d’art and wild curiosities you’d never actually buy.
 The St-Ouen flea market and antiques fair is the perfect place to let your imagination run riot.
 Marvel at bearskin rugs, antique tapestries and brass diving bells in this decadently eccentric marketplace.
 (But try to keep your eyebrow-raising in check when you look at the price tags.)
 Hop off the metro at Porte de Clignancourt (line 4) and continue under the bridge until the souvenir stalls give way to side streets crammed with beautiful buys.

 A lift to the peak of the Eiffel Tower can squeeze the budget but views below can be equally stunning, albeit from a different angle.
 Parc du Champ de Mars has lawns and flowerbeds manicured with military precision (as you’d expect from a former army marching ground).
-Bring a blanket, wine and the best brie you can find to this expanse of greenery and wait for the light show at dusk to set La Tour Eiffel a-twinkle.
+Bring a blanket, wine and the best picnic ingredients you can find to this expanse of greenery and wait for the light show at dusk to set La Tour Eiffel a-twinkle.

 The most haunting spot in Paris allows you to rub shoulders with literary greats like Proust and Balzac, and modern icons like Oscar Wilde and Edith Piaf.
 Jim Morrison also lies in this ancient cemetery, his grave barricaded off to protect it from over-zealous fans who make a musical pilgrimage here.
 The tree-lined avenues and calling crows make Père Lachaise the most atmospheric walk in Paris.
 Head to the 20th arrondissement, jumping off the metro at Père Lachaise (line 2) or Gambetta (line 3).